 Java Beach Cafe up ahead

-There is a good cafe on Sloat Boulevard, a couple of blocks from the beach, across the street from the San Francisco Zoo:
+There is another good cafe on Sloat Boulevard, a couple of blocks from the beach, across the street from the San Francisco Zoo: Java Beach at the Zoo, the sister cafe of the one up the road.
+2650 Sloat Blvd.

+Something different.
 Not far from the beach is a fun Egyptian restaurant, Al Masri, at 4031 Balboa Street (between 41st and 42nd Streets), open for dinners only, Thursday through Sunday.
-The inside is designed to look like an open-air Egyptian marketplace; the food is excellent and they have belly dancing (tasteful!) on certain nights (contact them: 415 876-2300).
+The inside is designed to look like an open-air Egyptian marketplace; the food is excellent and they have belly dancing (tasteful!) on certain nights. almasrisfca.com

 Golden Gate Park runs right up to Ocean Beach, dividing the western part of San Francisco into the Richmond District above the park and the Sunset District below the park.
 Explore the museums, ride bikes or wander through the gardens.